Electric fence: Agriculture

 Permanent electric fencing is used in many agricultural areas, as construction of electric fences can be much cheaper and faster than conventional fences (it uses plain wire and much lighter construction, as the fence does not need to physically restrain animals).
-The risk of injury to livestock (particularly horses) is lower compared to fences made of barbed wire or certain types of woven wire with large openings that can entangle the feet.
+The risk of injury to livestock (particularly horses) is lower than with fences made of barbed wire or certain types of woven wire with large openings that can entangle the feet.

-Its disadvantages include the potential for the entire fence to be disabled due to a break in the conducting wire, shorting out if the conducting wire contacts any non-electrified component that may make up the rest of the fence, power failure, or forced disconnection due to the risk of fires starting by dry vegetation touching an electrified wire.
-Other disadvantages can be lack of visibility and the potential to shock an animal passing by, who might accidentally touch or brush the fence.
+Its disadvantages include the potential for the entire fence to be disabled by a break in the conducting wire, shorting out if the conducting wire contacts any non-electrified component that may make up the rest of the fence, power failure, or forced disconnection because of the risk of fires starting by dry vegetation touching an electrified wire.
+Other disadvantages can be lack of visibility and the potential to shock an animal passing by that accidentally touches or brushes the fence.

 Many fences are made entirely of standard smooth or high-tensile wire, although high quality synthetic fencing materials are also beginning to be used as part of permanent fences, particularly when visibility of the fence is a concern.

 Conventional agricultural fencing of any type may be strengthened by the addition of a single electric line mounted on insulators attached to the top or front of the fence.
 A similar wire mounted close to the ground may be used to prevent pigs from excavating beneath other fencing.
 Substandard conventional fencing can also be made temporarily usable until proper repairs are made by the addition of a single electric line set on a "stand-off" insulator.

 Electric materials are also used for the construction of temporary fencing, particularly to support the practice of managed intensive grazing (also known as rotational or "strip" grazing).
 It is also popular in some places for confining horses and pack animals overnight when trail riding, hunting, or at competitions such as endurance riding and competitive trail riding.
 Typically, one or more strands of wire, synthetic tape or cord are mounted on metal or plastic posts with stakes at the bottom, designed to be driven into the ground with the foot.
 For a hand-tightened temporary fence of electrified rope or web in a small area, these are usually spaced at no more than 12 to 15 feet (about four metres) to prevent the fencing material from sagging and touching the ground.
 Larger areas where tools are used to stretch wire may be able to set step-in posts at larger distances without risk that the fencing material will sag.